 Cloud computing is the most popular notion in IT today; even an academic report from UC Berkeley says "Cloud Computing is likely to have the same impact on software that foundries have had on the hardware industry."
 Cloud computing as we see it emerging today is somewhat amorphously defined, making it difficult to form a point of view about the capabilities of currently available cloud computing instances to manage next century platforms.
 While it is clear that they can manage today's common platforms, we see architectural challenges for the future that we believe will be difficult to address using current cloud architectures and architecture styles.
 We identify technical challenges including architecture style, user and access control management, the need to have externally managed business and infrastructure policies through interaction Containers, and the need for Utility Computing capabilities that must be addressed to meet future architecture requirements.
-Adding architecture components like the interaction container and externalized policy engine will improve cloud capabilities, but until these become fundamental components in cloud architecture, it is unlikely that a cloud will be able to manage the concerns of a service grid.
-It is interesting to note, however, that the construct of a service grid enables it to manage the concerns of a cloud.
-A service grid, as an autonomic architecture that is hardened to be both a service-oriented technology platform and a business platform, can be expected to scale both downward to support enterprise architectures and upward and outward to support the types of architectures likely to be pervasive in twenty-first-century computing.
+Adding architecture components like the interaction container and externalized policy engine will improve cloud capabilities, but until these become fundamental components in cloud architecture, it is unlikely that a cloud will be able to manage the concerns of a service grid, as an autonomic architecture that is hardened to be both a service-oriented technology platform and a business platform, can be expected to scale both downward to support enterprise architectures and upward and outward to support the types of architectures likely to be pervasive in twenty-first-century computing.